gemian/fmradio/README.md

 # FM Radio

-FM Radio app for UT on the Vollaphone
+FM Radio app for UT on the Vollaphone, Gemian on the Cosmo Communicator

 ## License